One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Thurn and Taxis Palace in Regensburg

-If you walk about 10–15 minutes from the Old Town, you get to Thurn and Taxis Palace.
+If you walk about 10–15 minutes from the Old Town, you get to the Thurn and Taxis Palace.
 The old German castles became my thing on this trip, they're just so magnificent.
 And this one is no exception.
-The neo-renaissance rooms filled with Rococo furniture; that's how German royalty lived.
+The neo-renaissance rooms were filled with Rococo furniture; that's how German royalty lived.

-You can visit the inside of the castle only with the guided tour, that speaks German, but you can get an English audio guide.
-You can buy the tickets online.
-In winter, the Christmas markets take place in front of the palace.
+You can visit the inside of the castle only with the guided tour, which is conducted in German, but you can get an English audio guide.
+You can book your 90-minute tour online.
+The treasury and stables are self-guided.

 Tourists taking picture with Eagle's Nest